anapsix/dynamicinfradays/user/pages/2016-boston-programme/default.md

 #### <a name="overlay"></a>_Introduction to Overlay Networks: The Good, The Bad and The Ugly_ <span style="font-size: smaller">- [Andrey Sibiryov](#andreys)</span>

-Containers are now an essential infrastructure building block in many.
-While the tooling around getting your apps containerized and running them is mature enough to be considered "stable", the glue that connects these containers together - the networking - is yet to be commoditized.
+Containers are now an essential infrastructure building block in many organizations.
+While the tooling around getting your apps containerized and running is mature enough to be considered "stable", the glue that connects these containers together - the networking - is yet to be commoditized.

 In this talk, Andrey will introduce overlay networking, the most common tech behind a variety of projects claiming to solve networking for containers: Weave Net, CoreOS's flanneld, Docker's native multi-host networking and more.